Entanglement Distribution in the Quantum Internet: Knowing when to Stop!

 \section{Introduction}

 The Quantum Internet is foreseen to enable several applications with no counterpart in the classical world \cite{IllCalMan-22,RamPirDur-21,VanSatBen-21,CacCalTaf-20,WehElkHan-18,DurLamHeu-17,Kim-08}, such as distributed quantum computing \cite{CalAmoFer-22} and secure communications \cite{WanRahLi-22}.
 To this aim, the entanglement distribution process plays the \textit{key} role.
-Indeed, the successful distribution of entangled states among remote network nodes represents a necessary condition for any entanglement-based network \cite{KozWehVan-22}.
+Indeed, the successful distribution of entangled states among remote network nodes represents a necessary condition for any entanglement-based network \cite{KozWehVan-23}.

-A few theoretical models and designs for entanglement distribution have been recently proposed in literature.
+From a network design perspective, there exist two different approaches for entanglement generation and distribution: \textit{proactive} or \textit{reactive} strategies.
+Proactive strategies aim at early distribution of entanglement resources, where a new generation process ideally starts as soon as the entanglement resource is depleted.
+Differently, reactive strategies aim at on-demand distribution of entanglement, with a new generation process starting according to an entangled resource demand, namely, when needed \cite{IllCalMan-22}.
+With this distinction in mind, a few theoretical models and analysis of entanglement distribution have been recently proposed in literature \cite{LiXueLi-22, VanShc-22,DupGouGui-23,HalBarKha-23,VarGuhNai-21-1,VarGuhNai-21-2,IneVarSca-23}.
 In \cite{VarGuhNai-21-1}, the authors model the distribution of entangled pairs as a discrete time Markov chain.
 Specifically, they assume infinite coherence time and infinite resources at the central node, with the aim of analyzing the expected capacity of the central node in terms of the number of qubits to be stored to meet the stability condition of the system.